marklister/product-collections/README.md

 #####v1.3.0
  - Supports Scala-js
- - DateConverter depreciated (no java.util.SimpleDateFormat in scala-js.
+ - DateConverter depreciated (no java.util.SimpleDateFormat in scala-js).
  - Built in CSV parser (scala-js only) JVM stays with opencsv.
  - Testing framework switched to uTest.
  - Converters overhauled.